cwshu/NCTU_OS_2015_HW3/spec.rst

 In Figure 2.

-1. Text segment is corresponding to code segment which consist of function.
+1. Text segment corresponds to the code segment as in the basic process memory layout.
-2. Data and bss segment is corresponding to data segment, bss segment is for uninitialized global variable.
+2. Data and bss segment corresponds to the data segments, where bss segment stores uninitialized global variable.
-3. Heap segment and stack segment is also corresponding to stack and heap segment.
+3. Heap segment and stack segment are idential that in the basic process memory layout.
-4. Memory mapping segments is consist of many segments, which usually used for shared libraries' code and data segment.
+4. Memory mapping segment consists of many segments, which is usually used for shared libraries' code and data segment.
 [3]_
 5. ``RLIMIT_STACK`` is the maximum size of stack.
 If stack size is larger than that, stack overflow will occur. you can use ``ulimit`` to control ``RLIMIT_STACK`` for each user in Linux.
 6. Random offset is a security policy called ASLR(Address Space Layout Randomization).
 We won't discuss it in this HW.

+Part of the program code of a process may exist in library forms.
+Static libraries are linked into the executable at compilation time while shared libraries are loaded at runtime [2].
+As we will see in the homework, a shared library can be shred by multiple processes.
+That is why they are called "shared" libraries.

+Also because shared libraries are seperate from the main executable, they have independent code and data segments.

 C. Process Memory Layout of Real Process in Linux (using procfs to observe)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-After introduction, we will start run simple program and observe the virtual memory layout of it.
+We will run a simple program and observe its memory layout.

 1. compile and run the first program in C